-The public procurement regime set forth in the PCC deals with all special procedures - framework agreements and central purchasing, but also concept tenders, dynamic purchasing or qualification systems - and special rules set forth for the utilities sectors.

-Framework agreements may be executed with one entity only or with several entities, depending on whether the tender specifications have been all or partially set forth in the tender documents respectively.
+The public procurement regime set forth in the PCC deals with all special procedures (such as framework agreements and central purchasing, but also concept tenders, dynamic purchasing or qualification systems) and special rules set forth for the utilities sectors.
+Framework agreements may be executed with one entity only or with several entities, if the tender specifications have all been set forth in the tender documents, or with several entities if the tender specifications have not all been set forth in the tender documents.

 The award of a framework agreement is subject to the adoption of competitive procedures, considering the global amount of contracts to be executed under the agreement.
 A framework agreement binds the private contractor to the contracts executed under the agreement.
 However, the contracting authority may execute contracts outside the scope of the framework agreement.

-The term of a framework agreement must not exceed four years.
+Further, the term of a framework agreement must not exceed four years and the termination of the framework agreement will not have any effect on the already initiated procedures or on the contracts executed under the framework agreement.

+The contracting authorities covered by bounded procurement systems in a framework agreement are not bounded to such bond if they are able to demonstrate that, for a given acquisition, or lease of goods or services, the utilisation of the framework agreement would lead to the payment of a price, by unit of measure, of at least 10 per cent.